Sure, it’s not the most exciting day of the year, but you might be surprised by how satisfied a streamlined software renewal process leaves you.

 2. Upgrades: Take a look at your history with this particular product.
 If you have been looking for a new feature, check out what the upgrade options have to offer.
 If you are happy with the version you’ve been working with, there is no need to upgrade.

-3. Support: Look at the records of your interactions with the support team.
-If you haven’t been using their services very often, maybe downgrade to a cheaper option.
+3. Support: Look at the records of your interactions with the technical support team.
+If you haven’t been using their services very often, maybe downgrade to a cheaper software maintenance option.

 4. Purchase history: Check out how your business has been buying the software.
 If you have been making recurring payments that are harsher on the business bank account, consider switching to a lump sum that will end up saving you some money in the long run.

-5. Contract: Re-read your software contract and ensure there are no risks associated with signing.
+5. Contract: Re-read your software contract and ensure there are no risks associated with signing on the bottom line.

-6. Pricing: Compare similar products and their prices.
+6. Pricing: Compare similar SaaS tools and their software licensing prices.
 If a competitor is offering the same features and support for the same price, consider making a switch.

 Software renewal options

-After that analysis of your organization’s current software situation, you have a couple of options going forward.
+After that analysis of your organization’s current software situation, you have a couple of options going forward with the license renewal.

-1. End agreement: If you realize the software you are using isn’t all that, you can make the decision to switch when the time comes.
+1. End agreement: If you realize the software you are using isn’t all that, you can make the decision to switch at the end of the lifecycle.

 2. Renew and negotiate: If you find that some of the identified disadvantages are fixable, renew the agreement but ask to negotiate a couple of terms.
 You can leverage the potential loss of business for a better contract.

-3. Renew agreement: If you’ve come to the conclusion that you are satisfied with the product and want to move forward as is, renew it.
+3. Renew agreement: If you’ve come to the conclusion that you are satisfied with the software solution and want to move forward as is, renew it.
 While it might be tempting to continue to renew year after year without revisiting the checklist above, it is not a good step to skip.
-Your business’ needs can change over time, possibly demanding new software features.
+Your business’ needs can change over time, possibly demanding new software features or even new products.

 Keep up to speed on renewal deadlines (as well as compliance, software usage, and more!) with G2 Track.
 It will equip you with the knowledge you’ll need to choose what option is best for your business.